Team-TUD/CTAB-GAN/README.md

 dython==0.6.4.post1
 scipy==1.4.1
 ```
+The sklean package in newer version has updated its function for `sklearn.mixture.BayesianGaussianMixture`.
+Therefore, user should use this proposed sklearn version to successfully run the code!

 ## Example
 `Experiment_Script_Adult.ipynb` is an example notebook for training CTAB-GAN with Adult dataset.
 The dataset is alread under `Real_Datasets` folder.